ststas/movies-explorer/README.md

 ## My goal
 * improve skills in web app development and deployment, including frontend and backend development with React and Express, handling REST APIs, JWT, and working with Mongoose and MongoDB.
 * enhance application debugging.
 * improve skills in launching virtual machines (VMs) and server configuring incl.
-NGINX setup, domains attachement, SSL sertificates issuance.
+NGINX setup, domains attachment, SSL certificates issuance.

 ## To run
 * download repository and install dependencies